tanlin2013/portfolio/content/authors/admin/_index.md

     link: https://medium.com/@tanlin2013
 organizations:
   - name: Department of Physics, National Tsing Hua University
-education:
+# education:
-  courses: []
+#   courses: []
 superuser: true
 status:
   icon: ☕️
 ---
-I'm a PhD student of condensed matter physics at National Tsing Hua University, Taiwan.
-My research interests include
+I'm a PhD student in condensed matter physics, working with Prof. Yi-Ping Huang @ NTHU.
+My research interests include Tensor Network algorithms, Quantum Computing, Quantum States of Matter, Unsupervised learning.

-distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I'm currently working on a novel phase of matter, called the many-body localization (MBL), with the use of Tensor Network methods.
+This dynamical phase is away from the equilibuim, with slow diffusion dehaviour.
+This provides a theoretical material for the quantum memory, and may also improve the coherent time for quantum computing.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.